KontraCity/FanController/README.md

 It's up to you how you install the controller.
 It needs to run continuously and to have configuration file `/etc/fancontroller.conf`.
 For example, `FanController` executable can be put in `/usr/local/bin` and `systemctl` service `/etc/systemd/system/fancontroller.service` can be created.
-Don't forget to generate configuration file with `./FanController --generate-config`.
+Don't forget to generate configuration file with `./FanController --generate`.

 ## How it works?
 It peeks CPU temperature (`/sys/class/thermal/thermal_zone0/temp` file) every check interval that can be configured in configuration file.